Healthy food choices by age

 Feeding growing appetites can be a challenge.
 The Food Sharing Project provides nutritious food to all publicly funded schools across the KFL&A area.
 Schools use this food to operate a student nutrition program that provides healthy food to any student, in a welcoming environment, supported by caring adults.
 If you have any questions about the student nutrition program at your child’s school, contact your school administrator. |

-Healthy food choices during pregnancy and breastfeeding (chestfeeding) |
+Pregnancy and breastfeeding (chestfeeding) |

-Adults and seniors |
+Adults |

 Canada’s food guide provides healthy eating recommendations for those two years of age and older, including specific recommendations for older adults.
 Safe food handling can help prevent you from getting sick from food poisoning or foodborne illnesses.
 Older adults are more susceptible to foodborne illnesses. |